pulumi/docs/reference/commands.md

 ## Command-line Completion

-The Pulumi CLI also has a command to generate a [command-line completion script]( https://en.wikipedia.org/wiki/Command-line_completion) for Bash.
+The Pulumi CLI also has a command to generate a [command-line completion script]( https://en.wikipedia.org/wiki/Command-line_completion) for Bash and Zsh.
 This gives you tab completion for all commands, sub-commands, and flags, which can make it easier to remember what to type and where.

+### Bash

 To use this, you'll first need to ensure bash completion is installed:

 * On most current Linux distros, bash completion should be available.
 * On a Mac, install with `brew install bash-completion`.

-The `pulumi gen-bash-completion <FILE>` command self-generates its own CLI script, and saves it to the given `<FILE>`.
-The location of this file also differs based on whether you're using Linux or Mac:
+The `pulumi gen-completion bash` command self-generates its own CLI script.
+You can save the output to a file.

-* On Linux, save to `/etc/bash_completion.d/pulumi`.
+* On Linux, save to `pulumi gen-completion bash > /etc/bash_completion.d/pulumi`.
-* On macOS, save to `/usr/local/etc/bash_completion.d/pulumi`.
+* On macOS, save to `pulumi gen-completion bash > /usr/local/etc/bash_completion.d/pulumi`.

 Ensure that bash completion is run when you launch a new terminal by adding it to `~/.bash_profile`.